thals1992/wX-Qt/README.md

 cd wxqt
 ./makeAll.bash
 ```
-3. After compilation you can simply launch with script
+3. After compilation you can simply launch with script (recommendation is to launch from command line, see BUGs above for reason)
 ```bash
 ./run.bash
 ```